gradio-app/gradio/README.md

 So far, we've been discussing the core `gradio` Python library.
 But Gradio is actually so much more!
 Its an entire ecosystem of Python and JavaScript libraries that let you build machine learning applications, or query them, quickly in Python or JavaScript.
 Here are other parts of the Gradio ecosystem:

-* Gradio Python Client (`gradio_client`): the easiest way to query any Gradio app via an API from Python.
+* [Gradio Python Client](/guides/08_client-libraries/01_getting-started-with-the-python-client.md) (`gradio_client`): the easiest way to query any Gradio app via an API from Python.
-* Gradio JavaScript Client (`@gradio/client`): the easiest way to query any Gradio app via an API from JavaScript.
+* [Gradio JavaScript Client](/guides/08_client-libraries/02_getting-started-with-the-js-client.md) (`@gradio/client`): the easiest way to query any Gradio app via an API from JavaScript.
-* Gradio-Lite (`@gradio/lite`): write Gradio apps in Python that run entirely in the browser (no server needed!), thanks to Pyodide.
+* [Gradio-Lite](/guides/09_other-tutorials/gradio-lite.md) (`@gradio/lite`): write Gradio apps in Python that run entirely in the browser (no server needed!), thanks to Pyodide.

 ### What's Next?

 Keep learning about Gradio through our conceptual guides, which include explanations as well as example code and embedded interactive demos.
-Next up: [Key Features in Gradio](/guides/01_getting-started/02_key-features.md).
+Next up: [Building Interfaces](/guides/02_building-interfaces/01_interface-state.md).

 Or, if you already know the basics, you can jump to the more [technical documentation](https://www.gradio.app/docs/).